 One of three vernacular adobes built by brothers in the 1930's, this one was “duplexed" with the middle adobe and a complete remodel was finished in 2000.
 Much of the original woodwork, ceilings and floors were kept to help retain the feel of the original home.
 A front sun room, bedroom, bathroom and utility room have been added and the kitchen completely remodeled to add comfort and modern conveniences.
 As with many vernacular adobes the ceilings at 7 ½’ feel low and the rooms are small by today's standards.
 The doorway leading to the bedroom and bathroom is a scant 24" wide.
 The back patio has a glider, table and chairs for dining out while dining in.

 We live in the adjoining duplex and share the backyard, fish pond with two cats - who do not have access to the rental.
 Bucky and Sidi have agreed to let well behaved dogs visit - if they stay in the house or front patio - the back yard being restricted to feline friends and guests.
 There's a nice dog park within walking distance.
 A $10 per day per dog fee will be collected after booking via the AirBnB Resolution Center.

 The house has a private patio in the front.
 It's furnished with antiques, reproductions and a collection of original artwork.
 The bedroom has a queen bed - purchased new when we opened.
 The living room has a reproduction day bed and trundle bed that can be used as two singles or a king.
 The front sun room has another day bed that sleeps one and has blackout blinds, although a high west window lets in morning light.
 The day beds have innerspring mattresses.
-The kitchen is fully furnished with Wow! cabinetry and appliances including a counter top oven big enough for a 13" pizza or a whole chicken. (the oven on the gas range is out of order at the moment).
+The kitchen is fully furnished with Wow! cabinetry and appliances.
 We provide the makings for coffee and tea but not breakfast or groceries.